Search the Health Library

 - Offer acceptance and career services outreach

-Once you've accepted your job offer, a career services specialist will contact you to schedule a pre-employment processing appointment.
-You will also receive a welcome email from the Johns Hopkins Onboarding Team, inviting you to complete your new hire paperwork online and take a mandatory online onboarding tour of Johns Hopkins Medicine.
+Once you've accepted your job offer, a Central Recruitment team member will contact you to schedule a pre-employment processing appointment.
+You will also receive a welcome email from the Johns Hopkins Onboarding Team, inviting you to complete some of your new hire paperwork online and take a mandatory online onboarding tour of Johns Hopkins Medicine.

 - Online onboarding tour